Show result

 Are you satisfied with our product range?

 Buying a gravel bike?
-Large range of gravel bikes!
+We have a wide range of gravel bikes!

 What is a gravel bike?

-A gravel bike is often seen as a cross between a road bike and a mountain bike.
-The frame of a gravel bike is very similar to a road bike frame, but the tyres are more like MTB tyres.
-With a gravel bike, you can ride on both paved and unpaved roads.
-So you can discover a much more varied landscape.
-Is this what you are looking for?
+A gravel bike is often described as a cross between a road bike and a mountain bike.
+The frame of a gravel bike is very similar to that of a road bike, but the tyres are more like MTB tyres.
+You can ride on both paved and unpaved roads with a gravel bike.
+That's why you can discover a much more varied landscape with a gravel bike.
+Is this what you're looking for?
 Then you should buy a gravel bike!

 What kind of pedals should I choose for my gravel bike?

 If you want to install click pedals on your gravel bike, it's best to choose MTB pedals.
-So the cycling shoes that best suit them are the MTB shoes.
-Surely, these specific pedals and shoes come in handy best when you want to go long stretches off road with your gravel bike.
-If you still want to go for road bike pedals then of course that is also possible.
-It just depends on what you like best yourself.
+Of course the cycling shoes that suit these pedals best are MTB shoes.
+These specific pedals and shoes will be the most useful if you'd like to go off road for long stretches with your gravel bike.
+It's of course also possible to use road bike pedals.
+It all comes down to personal preference.

-Do I take a gravel bike with a single or double front chainring?
+Should I choose a gravel bike with a single or double front chainring?

-This rather depends on the terrain you will be cycling on your gravel bike.
+This rather depends on the terrain you'll be cycling on with your gravel bike.
 If you mainly do flat rides then you should opt for a gravel bike with a 2x drivetrain.
 This gives you a wide gear range that makes it easy to find the most optimal gear.
 If you're more into exploring rougher gravel courses with more altitude, a gravel bike with a single front chainring will suit you better.
 With this, shifting gears is a lot easier while your range remains the same.
-Besides, with a single front chainring you have less maintenance, less weight and less adjustment work.
+Besides, with a single front chainring you'll have less maintenance work, less weight and less adjustment work.

 Can I also use my gravel bike as a road bike?

 With some modifications, you can make your gravel bike pass for a road bike just fine.
-The most important modification to achieve this is your tyres.
-If you swap your gravel tyres for smoother road bike tyres then you can go a lot faster.
-Should you still want to go for maximum speed on the road?
-Then opting for a road bike will be the better choice.
+The most important modification to achieve this are your tyres.
+If you swap your gravel tyres for smoother road bike tyres you can go a lot faster.
+Do you want to go for maximum speed on the road?
+Then opting for a road bike is the better choice.

 What else should I look out for when buying a gravel bike?

-There are a lot of things you need to consider even more when buying a gravel bike.
-Some of these include the type of gravel handlebars, the geometry of the frame, the frame material and the groupset of the gravel bike.
+There are a lot of things you need to consider when buying a gravel bike.
+This includes the type of gravel handlebars, the geometry of the frame, the frame material and the groupset of the gravel bike.